Food from here.

 Our Farming Practices

-Kate has been an organic vegetable grower for the past 15 years, having worked for and managed Certified Organic vegetable farms in California, Massachusetts, and New Hampshire.
+Kate has been an organic vegetable grower for the past 20 years, having worked for and managed Certified Organic vegetable farms in California, Massachusetts, and New Hampshire.
 We choose to use ecologically sound farming practices, demonstrating our commitment to enhancing soil health, using resources efficiently, creating a safe work environment for ourselves and our crew, and growing safe healthy food.
-All of the our vegetables, herbs, flowers, and seedlings are Certified Organic by the NH Department of Agriculture, Markets, and Food.
+All of our vegetables, herbs, flowers, and seedlings are Certified Organic by the NH Department of Agriculture, Markets, and Food.
+Additionally, our farm is Certified by the Real Organic Project.

 In a world with too many toxic chemicals, we have made a commitment to manage our land with 100% organic methods.
-This means we never use herbicides, chemical fertilizers, or chemical pesticides on our farm.
+This means we never use herbicides, synthetic fertilizers, or synthetic pesticides on our farm.
 We build organic matter and fertility in our soil through cover cropping, compost, and organic soil amendments.
 All of our microgreens and seedlings are grown in organic potting soil from Vermont Compost Company.
-We choose not to use any plastic mulch, in the interest of avoiding the overuse of plastic on our farm.
+We choose to mulch with straw instead of black plastic mulch, in the interest of limiting the use of plastic on our farm.

 Solar Power on the Farm

-As of January 2017, our farm is solar-powered!
-We worked with ReVision Energy to install 40 solar panels on our old dairy barn and we are now producing over 95% of the electricity we use on the property.
+Our farm has been solar-powered since 2017!
+We worked with ReVision Energy to install 40 solar panels on our old dairy barn and we are now producing over 82% of the electricity we use on the property.